lcb11vogel/lcb11vogel/README.md

-# read-me
+# hai
-i think im doing this right
+im new to this so idk if im doing it right but hiii you can call me sinclair or noah!!